-As before.
+As before, though the bedside table has become a little cluttered; among the items now on it is a mirror.
 Tom is in bed, Simon is still unconscious.
 Tom's making yet another call.

+Surgery, please.

-Surgery, please. (beat) Hello, could you please tell me, are there any surgeons at your hospital trained to do a nephrodesis reversal. (beat) Illegal?
+Hello, could you please tell me, are there any surgeons at your hospital trained to do a nephrodesis reversal.

+Illegal?
 No, I'm sorry, I didn't know.

-He hangs up quickly.
+(He hangs up quickly.
 Sits for a bit, perplexed.
 Then does some more searching on his laptop.
-Eventually he dials another number.
+Eventually he dials another number.)

-TOM (CONT'D) Hello, um, I'm doing research for a course I'm taking - could you tell me - in which states is a nephrodesis reversal legal? (beat) I see -(beat) No, I have access, thanks.
+Hello, um, I'm doing research for a course I'm taking - could you tell me - in which states is a nephrodesis reversal legal?

+I see -

+No, I have access, thanks.

-He returns to his laptop.
-A few minutes pass as he searches for information about which states have made a nephrodesis reversal legal - close-ups of his screen at various points then his laptop message system beeps.
+(He returns to his laptop.
+A few minutes pass as he searches for information about which states have made a nephrodesis reversal legal - then his laptop message system beeps.)